100askTeam/100ask_lvgl_docs/docs/CONTRIBUTING.md

 ## Pull request

-Merging new code into lvgl, documentation, blog, examples, and other repositories happen via *Pull requests* (PR for short).
+Merging new code into the lvgl, documentation, blog, examples, and other repositories happen via *Pull requests* (PR for short).
 A PR is a notification like "Hey, I made some updates to your project.
 Here are the changes, you can add them if you want."
 To do this you need a copy (called fork) of the original project under your account, make some changes there, and notify the original repository about your updates.
-You can see how it looks like on GitHub for lvgl here: [https://github.com/lvgl/lvgl/pulls](https://github.com/lvgl/lvgl/pulls).
+You can see what it looks like on GitHub for LVGL here: [https://github.com/lvgl/lvgl/pulls](https://github.com/lvgl/lvgl/pulls).

 To add your changes you can edit files online on GitHub and send a new Pull request from there (recommended for small changes) or add the updates in your favorite editor/IDE and use git to publish the changes (recommended for more complex updates).